 The DC:0-5™ is recognized as the clinically appropriate manual for diagnosing infants and young children but, in our current behavioral health system, other diagnostic manuals may still be necessary.
 For Apple Health providers, federal Medicaid guidance requires that all claims be submitted with an ICD (International Classification of Disease) code.
 Many mental health systems may also require a DSM (Diagnostic and Statistical Manual) diagnosis in the documentation of services.

 To support the use of DC:0-5™ in their practice, many providers refer to a tool called a DC:0-5™ crosswalk.
 A DC:0-5™ crosswalk is a reference guide for clinicians that helps to convert DC:0-5™ diagnoses to associated ICD diagnostic codes and DSM diagnoses.
-Zero to Three, the publisher of DC:0-5™, includes a crosswalk within the DC:0-5™ manual.

 Because providers may not receive training in providing culturally and developmentally appropriate assessment and diagnosis for infants and young children (including training on the DC: 0-5™ manual) as part of their education, additional professional development is needed to support implementation.
 In 2021, the legislature allocated funds to provide free DC: 0-5™ training and professional development supports for Apple Health mental health and allied professionals.